My mutt Ace was a fairly calm dog, but he used to have a few issues with acting overly excited! (2019 update: Ace has passed away.)

 He used to cry in the car, and he was obsessed with his tennis ball.
 He would also whine when visiting someone’s house and was feeling nervous.

 And now we have a weimaraner who is pretty much a level 10+ as far as energy goes!
 Remy is go-go-go!

 The following are some things I’ve learned to do to help my dogs chill out.
 I hope you give some of these a try, too.

-10 ways to help your hyper dog relax
+How to help your hyper dog relax

-I always tell Ace to sit before we go for a walk or go outside for any reason.
-I also make sure to go through the door before him, but I don’t think this is absolutely necessary.
+I always told Ace to sit before we went out for a walk or went outside for any reason.
+I need to make this a rule with Remy too.
+I also make sure to go through the door before my dogs, but I don’t think this is absolutely necessary.
 The point is to avoid having a dog that barges and pulls through the door.
 If a dog is calm at the start of a walk or a drive to the park, it will be easier for her to maintain that energy level.

 3. Don’t talk to your dog to get her more excited and even more hyper.

-If we are in the car, he is guaranteed to start whining if I talk to him that way.
+If we are in the car, he is guaranteed to start trying to climb into the front or paw at me if I talk to him that way.
 It’s best to just ignore a dog.
 Going to the park is exciting enough for a dog, and she knows where she’s going.
 You don’t need to tell her 10 times.